pranitsh/screensaver/README.md

 ## Features
 - Countdown timer to the end of the day with date.
+- Weather info.
+  - Helpfully provides the next time it will start or stop raining/snowing!*
+- Prevents the screen from closing and has a full screen mode.
 - Burn-in protection for oled screens.
 - An app that works on iOS, Android, Windows, macOS, and possibly anything POSIX through the browser's progressive web app feature!